 A prime example is Shasta County.
 It prohibits commercial cannabis activity in all zones of the county’s unincorporated area.
 Incredibly, the restriction also applies if the activity is for medical purposes!
 In Fresno County, the City Council approved regulations to allow dispensaries in each district.
-However, the area is unlikely to see any shops open until later in 2020, if not later.

 Fowler, Clovis, Kerman, Huron, Kingsburg, Reedley, Sanger, Orange Cove, Selma, and San Joaquin also don’t allow commercial cannabis businesses.
 If you live in California, your best bets include the Bay Area, Modesto, and SoCal.

 If you plan to do some cannabis tourism, don’t assume you can buy pot anywhere you like in Colorado.
 Cities like Aspen, Denver, Frisco, Leadville, Oak Creek, and Sheridan, along with dozens of others, permit adult-use cannabis purchasing.
 Yet as late as 2018, over half of the state’s 64 counties did not allow any kind of recreational marijuana business.

 Things have changed in recent times, with Moffat County and Craig among those willing to soften their stances.
 However, recreational users should steer clear of places such as El Paso County.
 Click on the link to learn more about Colorado counties that don’t sell weed.

 Counties in Illinois